denetii/io_thps_scene/README.md

 Your .blend scenes that were built for the previous plugin, `io_thug_tools`, will need a little converting before they'll export correctly here.
 The plugin can detect old scenes, and automatically converts what it can, but there will be a few things that need to be done manually.
 1. Player restarts, CTF Flags, and KOTH nodes need to be reconfigured, as the interface has been revamped a little bit and the options lists changed.
 2. Restarts and other nodes may need to be rotated, as the exporter no longer auto-rotates these elements.
 This was changed so that THUG1/2/PRO scenes would export the same way, as well as imported levels.
+3. `THUG_SCRIPTS` is no longer used - your custom TriggerScripts should be auto-converted to the new format, but don't keep writing scripts in here, as they will not be exported!
+4. `THUG_FUNCS` is also no longer used, but your startup scripts will not be converted automatically.
+See the full documentation below to find out where you'll need to move them to.

+## Documentation
+The full documentation can be found at http://tharchive.net/misc/io_thps_scene.html

 ## Change list
 Here's the full list of changes and bug fixes since the previous public release of `io_thug_tools`: